Haikukitty/hilltop-git/wp-content/plugins/divi-booster/readme.txt

 To follow...

 == Changelog ==

+= 2.7.6 =
+* Removed a commented link to a third-party site that was triggering an error in Wordfence

+= 2.7.5 =
+* Fixed second slide button not showing when additional CSS classes applied

 = 2.7.4 =
 * Fixed missing argument error when page layout option enabled in Divi 3.10